PLANNING YOUR PRODUCTION DURING COVID-19

 LAS VEGAS, NV

-Most retail services and restaurants are open for business, with social distancing enforced.
+Bars and Lounges are allowed to reopen with 50% capacity.
 Casinos are open.
 Face masks are required in public.

 NEW ORLEANS, LA

-Currently in Phase 2 which allows low-risk operations (retail stores, shopping malls etc.) to move to 50% capacity.
+Currently in Phase 2 – “safer at home.”
+Retail stores remain at 75% capacity.
 Face coverings are required when in public.

 Our Approach to Safety